 – Generic Enemy outfit: Yes

 – Kill feed: No

 Scoring will be for each game (i.e. in a 3 game series, all 3 games will be scored) and be based on each team’s final kill count and in-game placement as set forth below:

 If there are two or more teams tied on points at the end of a series, the following rules shall be applied to break the tie:

-1. Compare every tied Team’s total Kill Points across all Matches
+1. Compare every tied Team’s number of Booyahs.

-2. Compare every tied Team’s best-performing Match based on Match Points
+2. Compare every tied Team’s number of kills.

-5. Compare every tied Team’s Placement Points in the most recent Match
+3. Compare every tied Team’s Placement Points in the most recent Match.

 7. GAMEPLAY RULES

 7.1. – Team Size